 Five tips for preparing your appraisal system

-With the summer term now in full swing and examination classes taking precedence, we thought it would be wise to consider some preparations for the next academic year.
-Every school has some form of appraisal system and here we offer some guidance for ensuring that you secure maximum value from your appraisals.
+With the new academic year underway, we thought it would be wise to consider some preparations for appraisals.
+Every school has some form of appraisal system and here we offer some guidance for ensuring that you secure maximum value from this process.

 Tip One - Identify your strategic objectives

 Acknowledgement of the overall picture is a good starting point for considering your approach to appraisals.
-Establishing clear objectives in readiness for 2018/2019 will enable you to write your development plan over the summer break.
+Establishing clear objectives will enable you to write your development plan with clarity.